DomCRose/academic-kickstart/content/teaching/mlis_rl/section_1/index.md

 $$
 where the reward at time $t$ is not included as it was given in the transition to the time, not the transition following that time.
 The **value** of a state is then given by the return of the trajectory following that state under the current policy
-$$\label{state_value_return}
+$$\tag{7}\label{state_value_return}
 V_\pi(s)=\left.R\left(\omega_t^T\right)\right|_{s_{t}=s,\pi,f},
 $$
 where the ``evaluated at'' notation (the line with a subscript) is used to indicate that states and actions in the return after $s$ are generated according to the current policy $\pi$ and environment $f$: that is, given $s_t=s$, subsequent actions and states are produced according to Eq. \eqref{policy} and \eqref{dynamics}, with the corresponding rewards in the return following from Eq. \eqref{rewards}.
 The value of an action in a particular state is defined similarly, where
-$$\label{state-action_value_return}
+$$\tag{8}\label{state-action_value_return}
 Q_\pi(s,a)=\left.R\left(\omega_t^T\right)\right|_{s_{t}=s,a_{t}=a,\pi,f},
 $$
 where both the first state and its following action are now fixed, with the rest following from the policy and dynamics as indicated by the evaluation.
 The functions $V_\pi$ and $Q_\pi$ are referred to as **state value** and **state-action value** functions respectively.

-For example, consider the policy for particle walks defined by the arrows in Fig. \ref{example_policy_and_values}(a), where we only consider states that can reach the target.
+For example, consider the policy for particle walks defined by the arrows in Fig. [3(a)](#figure-an-example-policy-a-and-its-corresponding-state-value-b-and-state-action-value-c-functions-only-odd-states-at-odd-times-and-even-states-at-even-times-are-considered-as-these-are-the-only-states-which-can-reach-the-target-x-10-at-t3-for-the-state-action-values-in-c-each-group-describes-the-values-of-actions-in-the-state-in-the-corresponding-position-with-states-at-the-final-time-excluded-since-no-action-can-be-taken-white-squares-encode-the-value-of-moving-down-while-grey-squares-encode-the-value-of-moving-up), where we only consider states that can reach the target.
-The values given to states by this policy are shown in Fig. \ref{example_policy_and_values}(b), and the values for actions taken in each state, grey for up and white for down, are given in Fig. \ref{example_policy_and_values}(c).
+The values given to states by this policy are shown in Fig. [3(b)](#figure-an-example-policy-a-and-its-corresponding-state-value-b-and-state-action-value-c-functions-only-odd-states-at-odd-times-and-even-states-at-even-times-are-considered-as-these-are-the-only-states-which-can-reach-the-target-x-10-at-t3-for-the-state-action-values-in-c-each-group-describes-the-values-of-actions-in-the-state-in-the-corresponding-position-with-states-at-the-final-time-excluded-since-no-action-can-be-taken-white-squares-encode-the-value-of-moving-down-while-grey-squares-encode-the-value-of-moving-up), and the values for actions taken in each state, grey for up and white for down, are given in Fig. [3(c)](#figure-an-example-policy-a-and-its-corresponding-state-value-b-and-state-action-value-c-functions-only-odd-states-at-odd-times-and-even-states-at-even-times-are-considered-as-these-are-the-only-states-which-can-reach-the-target-x-10-at-t3-for-the-state-action-values-in-c-each-group-describes-the-values-of-actions-in-the-state-in-the-corresponding-position-with-states-at-the-final-time-excluded-since-no-action-can-be-taken-white-squares-encode-the-value-of-moving-down-while-grey-squares-encode-the-value-of-moving-up).

 {{<
 figure src="example_policy_and_values.png"
-title="An example policy (a) and its corresponding state value (b) and state-action value (c) functions.
+title="Figure 3.
+An example policy (a) and its corresponding state value (b) and state-action value (c) functions.
 Only odd states at odd times and even states at even times are considered, as these are the only states which can reach the target x=0 at t=3.
 For the state-action values in (c), each group describes the values of actions in the state in the corresponding position, with states at the final time excluded since no action can be taken; white squares encode the value of moving down, while grey squares encode the value of moving up." lightbox="true"
 >}}